Brexit and the new points based immigration system — practical considerations for HR professionals

 - Migrants must achieve 70 points based on job offer, skill level, English language, salary and qualifications.

-- Minimum skill level for Skilled Worker route will be reduced from RQF Level 6 (graduate level) to RQF Level 3 (A level standard) so more roles are covered under the new PBS.
+- The minimum skill level for Skilled Worker route will be reduced from RQF Level 6 (graduate level) to RQF Level 3 (A level standard) so more roles are covered under the new PBS.

 You are likely to be making greater use of your sponsor licence from January 2021 so it is worth preparing for the following: